Minneapolis Folk School

 open house

 Come say hi and check out our new space!
-Feel free to bring a handwork project—stay for tea, crafting and socializing.
+Feel free to bring a handwork project—stay for live music, tea, crafting and socializing.

 skill share & potluck